8.5 Developing cultural and creative competences

 Acquiring cultural and creative competences through education and training

-TheMinistry of Education guarantees all pupils of all levels access to Italian culture and artistic heritage through the promotion of theoretical and practical activities, as well as with workshops, linked to the themes of creativity through the three-year adoption of an Arts Plan (See8.2).
+TheMinistry of Education and Merit guarantees all pupils of all levels access to Italian culture and artistic heritage through the promotion of theoretical and practical activities, as well as with workshops, linked to the themes of creativity through the three-year adoption of an Arts Plan (See8.2).
 Schools include in their three-year educational offer plans (PTOF) courses of study as well as the production and use of the arts in the following areas:

 - music-dance: historical-critical knowledge, practice and conscious use of instrumental music, song and dance

 - theatre-performance: historical-critical knowledge, practice and conscious use of the art of theatre, cinema or other forms of entertainment

 - artistic-visual: historical-critical knowledge, practice and conscious use of painting, sculpture, graphics, decorative arts, design, artistic craftsmanship and Italian creative productions

 - linguistic-creative: strengthening of logical-linguistic and argumentative skills, knowledge and practice of creative writing, poetry and other forms of expression of the Italian language, its classical roots, languages and dialects spoken in Italy.

 Music Committee: theNational Committee for the practical learning of music for all studentshas the tasks of supporting, coordinating, monitoring and proposing towards the central administration to define cultural and didactic contents as well as create training courses focused on the development of musical practice in school, while also valorising its aesthetic and historical aspects.